Maria Eduarda Alexandre: Career

+Junior

-At the South American Championships in November 2021, she won the junior all-around and the junior hoop and ribbon finals, in addition to team gold along with the other Brazilian gymnasts.
+At the South American Championships in November 2021, Alexandre won the junior all-around and the junior hoop and ribbon finals, in addition to team gold along with the other Brazilian gymnasts.

 In December, she competed at the 2021 Junior Pan American Games in Cali, Colombia.
 As it was the event's first edition, she became its first winner by winning the all-around.
 In the apparatus finals, she also won ball and clubs gold and silver with hoop.

 The following year, she appeared in the International Tournament Junior at Portimao.
 At the Junior Pan American Championships in Rio de Janeiro, Brazil, she won gold with clubs, silvers in teams, the all-around and ribbon, and bronze with hoop and ball.
 She also defended her title of South American Junior Champion in Paipa at the 2022 South American Championships, and she won gold in every apparatus final and the team event as well.